Fonger/bsoneditor/docs/api.md

 - `{String} name`

   Initial field name for the root node, is undefined by default.
-Can also be set using `JSONEditor.setName(name)`.
+Can also be set using `BSONEditor.setName(name)`.
 Only applicable when `mode` is 'tree', 'view', or 'form'.

 - `{Object} schema`